Intensive Beginner Spanish & Global Health in Mexico

 During the first portion of the program, take 50 hours of intensive beginner Spanish classes focusing on basic grammar, conversation and medical Spanish used in patient histories and physical exams.
-After language classes, learn about the social determinants of health by engaging with staff of local non-profits that provide temporary housing for young children of sex workers and after school activities and meals for street children.
+After language classes, learn about the social determinants of health by engaging with staff of local non-profits.
 Assist with on-site projects including teaching English and computer skills, arts and crafts classes, helping students with homework, or helping in the kitchen.
 More in-depth projects such as contributing to presentations about basic hygiene or working with staff to improve the educational curriculum may be available.

 During the last half of the program practice your language skills while taking part in clinical rotations such as community clinics serving low-income populations.
 Understand the implications of social, economic and cultural factors of the patient, provider, and healthcare system.
 Come away with increased confidence communicating in Spanish in social and professional settings, as well as a holistic view of healthcare in Oaxaca City and how Mexicans access these services.

 Become immersed in Mexican culture and language through Spanish classes and living with a local family in Oaxaca.
 In the city of Oaxaca, go shopping, explore museums and art galleries, or hangout with locals in the vibrant Zócalo or main plaza.
 CFHI participants may also organize weekend trips to nearby destinations such as the Zapotec ruins of Monte Albán.